Footsteps Fund support for Brain Cancer Research

 Sharon studied radiotherapy and oncology at the University of Liverpool, completing her final year dissertation on neuro-oncology before working as a therapy radiographer at Leeds Cancer Centre.
 She previously trained for three years at The Christie NHS Foundation Trust, but wished to further develop herself in a new department: “I wanted to expand my horizons and see how patients are treated elsewhere,” she says.

-Brain cancer patients, typically facing a poor prognosis, are given an intensive five-day a week, 6 week programme of treatment at St James’s Hospital in Leeds.
+Brain cancer patients, typically facing a poor prognosis, are given an intensive five-day a week, six-week programme of treatment at St James’s Hospital in Leeds.
 For patients on this pathway, already vulnerable because of their diagnosis, the treatment can be physically and mentally exhausting.
 Having an expert research radiographer dedicated to their care, gives them a single point of contact who will be with them through every stage of the process.

-“Five to 10 patients are actively having treatment at any one time,” says Sharon.
+“Five to ten patients are actively having treatment at any one time,” says Sharon.
 “I see them in clinic, make observations and get to know them.
 It’s quite a small group so I can afford to dedicate plenty of time with each patient.”

 On a practical level, Sharon also ensures that their daily appointments for chemotherapy and radiotherapy dovetail with their participation in the research and their infusions of the trial drugs.

 This funding was absolutely critical to creating Sharon’s role, believed to be the only one of its kind in the country.
 “This post would very difficult to fund otherwise,” says Susan.
 “This kind of role doesn’t exist anywhere else, but Sharon is absolutely proving its value.
-She is also acting as an ambassador and is presenting a poster about her role – and the difference that it will make – at The College of Radiographers Annual Radiotherapy Conference.

 “This focussed post is making such a difference to the number of patients we have in our trials – and is giving them a better experience while they are here.
 It will help us to explore new ways of testing whether the patient is responding to treatment.